Askuno API.

 This operator preflight reports detector config, optional public-feed probe status, durable store, bounty free cap, assignment safety, Askuno payout receiver readiness, solver identity readiness, credential-presence booleans, and live-execution blockers.
 It returns no credential values or payment receiver references.

-Find activated Askuno bounty work
+Find registered Askuno bounty work

 /api/bounties/algora/available

-This returns the user-safe activated Askuno bounty cards: bounty details, free cap, start URL, claim URL, completion URL, claimability, and the Askuno payout boundary.
+This returns the user-safe Askuno-managed bounty cards: bounty details, free cap, start URL, claim URL, completion URL, claimability, and the Askuno payout boundary.
 It hides stale or already-assigned bounties by default; pass include_unavailable=true to inspect the reason.
 It reads durable state when Supabase is configured and performs no external writes.

 Read one bounty mission packet